-Enjoy a private slice of Paradise in a cozy, clean studio with warm hospitality, fully-equipped kitchen, free papayas, bananas, refreshing trade winds, comfy Queen bed, free parking, your own phone, Cable TV, Wi-Fi and your own bathroom.
+Enjoy a private slice of Paradise in a cozy, clean studio with warm hospitality, fully-equipped kitchen, fresh fruit, coffee, tea, refreshing trade winds, comfy Queen bed, free parking, your own phone, Cable TV, Wi-Fi and a private bathroom.

 Papa’aloa is a sleepy little town along the beautiful Hamakua Coast, just 24 miles north of Hilo.
 We have a perfectly sunny climate with refreshing trade winds and just enough rain; usually between 68-78 degrees.
 You will be surrounded by a tropical garden on a quarter acre of land rich in banana trees, mangos, lychee, oranges and lemons.
 You can wander around the yard, lounge under the majestic lychee tree, enjoy the tropical fruit trees, the aroma of orange blossoms, and the orchestra of birds.

 Your Studio is a separate building in front of the main house, 10 x 20’ with a fully equipped kitchenette, a queen-size bed, a small private bathroom and your own outdoor sitting area.
 Since it's a long (20') narrow (10') space, just pulling the curtain at the center gives you the option of having two separate rooms.
-Also you will have access to the main lanai with a gorgeous view of the ocean and coconut palms.
+Also you will have access to the main lanai with a grand sweeping view of the ocean .
 This space is ideal for one or two people.

-You can start your mornings with free papayas and bananas—and mangos when in season—as well as Kona coffee and tea (black and herbal).
+You can start your mornings with free fruit such as papayas or mangos and bananas—as well as Kona coffee and tea (black and herbal).
 Personally, I like to cut a papaya in half, remove the seeds, slice in a banana and squeeze some lemon juice on top.
 Yum!

 This is a smoke-free zone.
 (If you must smoke, please take a walk away from the house.)